emixon98/Searching-Lab/README.md

 ## Task 4: Write a C++ program that implements both linear search and binary search algorithms using an array of 100,000 elements.

 ### Linear search Algorithm
+O(N) Because we consider each element in comparison to our desired value, which means the worst-case is ending at the last element, or N, the entire length of the array.
 ```C++
 int linear_Search(int arr[], int n, int search, double& comparisons){
     comparisons = 0;